Single Dental Implant Plano, TX

 Dental Implant vs Dental Bridge

 An implant-supported dental crown is the most natural and durable solution to your missing tooth.
 The alternative solution is a dental bridge.
 Getting a dental bridge requires the two adjacent teeth (the anchor teeth) to be reduced to make room for the bridgework.
-This will put a strain on those teeth and you are essentially damaging healthy teeth.
+This will strain those teeth, and you will essentially damage healthy teeth.

-A bridge will be more affordable when you compare the cost between the two options.
+When you compare the cost of the two options, a bridge is more affordable.
 Dental implants are fairly expensive but will last a lifetime with proper care.

 Single Dental Implant in Plano, TX